 We’ll ask asset managers to provide regular updates and reports on their progress.
 If we find they’re not reaching the standards we expect, we may decide to stop working with them.

-By combining the skills of our asset managers and considering the ESG impacts of all our investments, we aim to provide better customer outcomes whilst working towards making businesses, society and the environment stronger for the future.
+By combining the skills of our asset managers and considering the ESG impacts of all our investments, we aim to provide better outcomes for our customers and your employees while working towards making businesses, society and the environment stronger for the future.

 We’ll provide updates on our responsible investment activity in our Annual Report, and we’ll update our website with news on an ongoing basis.